Ph.D. in Economics

 I am an Assistant Professor in the Department of Economics at the W. P. Carey School of Business at Arizona State University.
 I am an Applied Economist working on Empirical IO/Market Design, Education Economics, and Labor Economics.
 I broadly study market design policies in practice in the context of matching markets.
 My current research focuses on how dynamic considerations and imperfect information can affect the design of matching markets, change the performance of assignment mechanisms used in many countries worldwide, and impact agents' outcomes.

-Dynamic College Admissions, with I. Ríos, Reject and Resubmit at Econometrica .
+Dynamic College Admissions, with I. Ríos.
 [See paper] [See electronic companion]

 We study the relevance of incorporating dynamic incentives and eliciting private information about students’ preferences to improve their welfare and down-stream outcomes in centralized assignment mechanisms.
 Using administrative data and two nationwide surveys, we identify that two behavioral channels largely explain students’ dynamic decisions: (i) initial mismatches and (ii) learning.
 Based on these facts, we build and estimate a structural model of students’ college progression in the presence of a centralized admission system, allowing students to learn about their match-quality over time and re-apply to the system.
 We use the estimated model to analyze the impact of changing the assignment mechanism and the re-application rules on the efficiency of the system.
 Our counterfactual results show that policies that provide score bonuses that elicit information on students’ cardinal preferences and leverage dynamic incentives can significantly decrease switchings and increase students’ overall welfare.